tporadowski/redis/README.md

-# Redis 5.0.x for Windows
+# Redis 5.0.9 for Windows

-Branch **develop** is still under development and at the moment provides an unstable version of Redis 5.0.9.
-See below for information on latest release from 4.0.x branch.
+Branch [win-5.0 branch](https://github.com/tporadowski/redis/tree/win-5.0) at the moment provides version of Redis 5.0.9.
+It will be released shortly!

 ## Redis 4.0.14 for Windows